 Paul: Because they don’t know that music?

 Angelina: John would play music that you’d only hear in the gay clubs.

 John: I used to go to The Terminus on a Tuesday night.

-Paul: That’s where I started going in 1978.
+Paul: Wow.
+That’s where I started going clubbing in 1978.
 I was in grade ten in 1978 and I went there with friends from school, not very often, maybe two or three times a year on a Tuesday night.
-Which was a big thing to go out on Tuesday, if you said to your Mum and your Dad you were going out on a school night.
+Which was a big thing to go out on Tuesday, if you said to your Mum and your Dad you were going out on a school night, mmm.

 But we could get in because we were tall and my other friends were tall and we used to go to op shops and buy like suit jackets, very daggy but if you wore a suit jacket with jeans it was probably ok and they would let you in.
-Remember the Terminus how you had to buy a little ticket and they would ask ‘do you intend to dine?’
+Remember the Terminus how you had to buy a little raffle ticket and they would ask ‘do you intend to dine?’
+You had to say “yes, I intend to dine”.
 We and you’d go to the salad bar and get yourself a salad.
 I didn’t drink.
 But it was in the Terminus, whenever apple cider came in that was the first time I ever had alcohol and I hated it, it was just awful, so I never drank at The Terminus.

 Did you DJ at the Terminus?

 John: No, no. I was friends with all the DJs.
 I’d just go in and talk about music – the cross over point between those DJs and me was New Order.